Contact Lens Care

 Prescriptions & Eye Tests

 Polarised Sunglasses: Great for minimising glare

-Polarised sunglasses are particularly popular with fisherman and skiers who have to deal with strong glare from surrounding water and snow.
+Polarised sunglasses are particularly popular with fishermen and skiers who have to deal with strong glare from surrounding water and snow.
 Reflected UV rays present an equally dangerous obstacle for protecting our eyes against the sun.
 Of course, anybody who spends a great deal of time outdoors will find these types of glasses useful.
-As a result, they’ve become extremely popular and part of mainstream fashion.
+As a result, they’ve become an extremely popular part of mainstream fashion.